 In 2015, Fujitsu won the Business in the Community’s Responsible Business of the Year Award for its exceptional sector leadership and its effectiveness to influence others to collaborate and create conditions for long-term sustainable change.

-Discover Greenstone’s environmental reporting software used in this case study.
+Discover Greenstone’s sustainability reporting software used in this case study.